mcoutanche/github.io/_posts/2025-09-16-landing-zone-security-updates-.md

 ---
 id: 4
-title: "CAF Just Got Sharper: What the Latest Updates Mean for Azure Workloads"
+title: "What the Latest Updates to the CAF mean for Azure Workloads"
 date: '2025-09-16T00:00:00+00:00'
 author: 'Michael Coutanche'
 layout: post